 Employers may also be required to supply select policy notices to new employees upon hiring, including:

-All new employees must be reported to the Minnesota New Hire Reporting Center within 20 days of a new employee’s hire date.
+All new employees must be reported to the Minnesota New Hire Reporting Center as soon as possible and within 20 days of a new employee’s hire date.

 In addition to federal startwork forms, documents required to hire new employees in the state of Mississippi include: